 Atherosclerosis is the most common type of arteriosclerosis, or thickening and stiffening of the arterial wall.
 Major risk factors include smoking, diabetes mellitus, arterial hypertension, dyslipidemia, family history of early heart disease, and advanced age.
 The pathogenesis is a complicated process precipitated by endothelial damage, which leads to an invasion of inflammatory cells into the tunica intima and adhesion of platelets to the disrupted endothelium.
 Invading smooth muscle cells (SMCs) and macrophages take up cholesterol from oxidized low-density lipoprotein (LDL) in the vessel wall.
 They then become foam cells, which accumulate in early atherosclerotic lesions (fatty streaks), triggering the production of extracellular matrix (e.g., collagen).
 This leads to the formation of fibrous plaques (foam cells, extracellular matrix, free cholesterol, and cellular debris), which may rupture and lead to thrombosis.
 Common sites of atherosclerosis include the abdominal aorta, coronary arteries, popliteal arteries, and carotid arteries.
-Depending on the location, atherosclerosis may lead to a variety of conditions, such as arterial , , (CHD), (PAD), , subcortical (Binswanger's disease), thrombosis (e.g., and ), and .
+Depending on the location, atherosclerosis may lead to a variety of conditions, collectively known as atherosclerotic cardiovascular disease (ASCVD), which include arterial , , (CHD), (PAD), , subcortical (Binswanger disease), thrombosis (e.g., and ), and .
+The risk of ASCVD should be estimated in all individuals aged 40–75 years using ASCVD risk calculators (e.g., the 2013 ACC/AHA pooled cohort equations) to guide timely , such as lifestyle modifications or prophylactic statin therapy. should be recommended for individuals diagnosed with to minimize the risk of future cardiovascular events.

 Arteriosclerosis: arterial wall thickening (hardening) and elasticity loss with variable pathogenesis